French battleship Liberté: Loss

 The navy convened a commission to investigate the incident on 25 September, which was held aboard Justice; the commission was led by Contre-amiral (Rear Admiral) Jean Gaschard and included officers from Justice.
 They considered the possibility of sabotage, but ruled it out.
 The investigation determined that the accident was likely caused by excessive heat in the magazines and deemed that the standard procedures for ammunition monitoring were not sufficient.
 The French Navy had earlier suffered a series of fatal accidents in Toulon, beginning with an explosion aboard a torpedo boat in February 1907 in which nine men were killed.
 The following month, the battleship blew up, killing 107 men.
 An explosion aboard a gunnery training ship killed six in August 1908, and an explosion on a cruiser killed thirteen in September 1910.
 Six more men were killed aboard the cruiser just two weeks before Liberté exploded, on 10 September 1911.
 The culprit was unstable Poudre B, a nitrocellulose-based propellant that was also responsible for the destruction of Iéna, and possibly the other explosions as well.

 Following the disaster, the navy established new rules, requiring that propellant charges older than four years be discarded.
 The order was initially limited to the battleship squadrons, but was later extended to the entire fleet.
 The Navy Minister also rescinded an order instructing gun crews to return propellant charges that had misfired to the magazines; going forward, charges that had been placed in the guns would either have to be fired or discarded.
-The commission had determined that magazine flooding arrangements were insufficient, but the navy only made modest improvements to the equipment.
-The wreck of the ship remained in Toulon for several years, though work on clearing or marking navigational hazards began immediately.
+The commission had determined that magazine flooding arrangements were insufficient, but the navy made only modest improvements to the equipment.
+The wreck of the ship remained in Toulon for several years, although work on clearing or marking navigational hazards began immediately.
 World War I, which lasted from 1914 to 1918, significantly delayed work on refloating the remnants of the hull.
 The shattered wreck had begun to sink into the mud by 1920, and so extensive work had to be done to prepare it to be refloated, including sending divers to build cofferdams to seal the hull.
 On 4 September 1920, the old cruiser was fitted with four and later six compressed air pumps and brought alongside to serve as a barracks for the workers and a floating workshop.
 A pair of submarines and several smaller craft were also used to aid in the recovery effort.
-On 21 February 1925, Libertés hull was pumped with compressed air and refloated, before being towed into a drydock in Toulon, where she was broken up.
+On 21 February 1925, Liberté's hull was pumped with compressed air and refloated, before being towed into a drydock in Toulon, where she was broken up.